Ariana Grande Marries Dalton Gomez in Private Wedding Ceremony - E! Online

 Ariana Grande is officially a Mrs.!

-A rep for the pop star confirms she married real estate broker Dalton Gomez in a private wedding ceremony held at her Montecito, Calif. home this past weekend.
+A rep for the pop star tells E!
+News she married real estate broker Dalton Gomez in a private wedding ceremony held at her Montecito, Calif. home this past weekend.

-A separate source adds their guest list was comprised of about 20 "close family and friends," which was just to Ariana's liking.
-The source said, "It was a beautiful day and very romantic.
+A separate source tells E!
+News that Ariana, 27, and Dalton, 25, crafted a guest list comprised of "close family and friends.
+As the insider shares, "It was a beautiful day and very romantic.
 Everyone is happy for them.
 It was perfect and just what Ari wanted."

 Ari's walk down the aisle comes five months after Dalton popped the question with a dazzling diamond and pearl ring.